Blog

 Comparison of business card manager apps showing yes or no support for card scanning, digital business cards, AI enrichment, event lead capture, CRM exports, and offline access.

-• Capture contacts instantly without interrupting conversations
+• Capture contacts quickly without interrupting the conversation

-• Preserve context so contacts retain meaning
+• Preserve the why, not just the who, so contacts retain meaning

-• Enable faster, more relevant follow-ups
+• Enable faster, more relevant follow-ups within 24 hours

 Rather than replacing networking skills, these tools protect the value of conversations already happening.